 Convolution Integral

-This is the continuous analog of the discrete convolution used with the finite-duration UH.
+This is the continuous analogue of the discrete convolution used with the finite-duration UH.
 In practice it is evaluated numerically.

 Synthetic Unit Hydrograph Methods